 All letters of recommendation must be typed on official letterhead and signed.

 One letter must be from an osteopathic physician (DO) or an allopathic physician (MD).
 Although a letter from an osteopathic physician is not required, it is strongly recommended.

-The second letter of must be from either a pre-health committee, pre-health advisor or PhD science faculty member.
-We will accept letters of recommendation that are included as part of a pre-health committee packet.
+The second letter must be from either a pre-health committee, pre-health advisor, or Ph.D. science (Biology, Chemistry, Physics) faculty member.
+Letters of recommendation included as part of a pre-health committee packet are accepted.

-Letters from an official evaluation collection service (AACOMAS, Interfolio or VirtualEvals) that are part of your official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to pre-med advisors.
+Letters from an official evaluation collection service (AACOMAS, Interfolio, or similar service) that are part of an official packet will be accepted without signature or letterhead as long as the letters are sent directly from the authors to pre-med advisors.

-Letters are accepted through AACOMAS, VirtualEvals, Interfolio and mail at any time in the application process.
+Letters are accepted through AACOMAS, Interfolio, and mail at any time in the application process.

-- Additional letters of support or recommendation from those who are acquainted with the student’s academic or professional ability may be accepted.
+- Up to 5 additional letters of support or recommendation from an acquaintance of the applicant’s academic or professional ability may be accepted.

-Once the Office of Admissions has received your secondary application, application fee or waiver, required letters of recommendation, official MCAT scores and all other supporting documents, the complete applicant files are sent for review .
+Once the Office of Admissions has received the secondary application, application fee or waiver, required letters of recommendation, official MCAT scores, and all other supporting documents, the complete applicant files are sent for review .

-Campbell Medicine is committed to selecting those who will be an asset to the profession of osteopathic medicine.
-Our goals of the admissions process are to:
+Campbell Medicine is committed to selecting applicants who will be an asset to the profession of osteopathic medicine.
+The goals of the admissions process are to: